MartinCKE/FISC-Post-Processing-and-Sensor-Fusion/README.md

 5. Only 3 videos are included in the repository due to file size constraints.
-   All videos from the second field test can be downloaded from: https://drive.google.com/file/d/1oTzxz269bf6eGfWYmWoPtyDgbs2yqzVT/view?usp=sharing
+   All videos from the second field test can be downloaded from: https://drive.google.com/file/d/1oTzxz269bf6eGfWYmWoPtyDgbs2yqzVT/view?usp=sharing Place these video files in the "data/cam_recordings/secondTest/compressed/" directory.
 6. If you are going to run the YOLOv4-DeepSORT software (generate), you need the custom trained weight files or the YOLOv4 model.
-   These are downloaded from: https://drive.google.com/file/d/1AZcUAWdVLyUQrFmTyyS0RiiCWRj2nww7/view?usp=sharing

-Place these videos in the data/cam_recordings/secondTest/compress directory.
+   These are downloaded from: https://drive.google.com/file/d/1AZcUAWdVLyUQrFmTyyS0RiiCWRj2nww7/view?usp=sharing Place these two folders within the "deepsort/checkpoints/" directory.
+Only "FISC" folder is needed, but "FISC_4" is a supplementary model with fewer training images.

 Now, you're ready to test the FISC processing software!

 NOTE: No videos from the initial field test are included in the repository, so any attempts to visualize acoustic AND visual data without the "--ace" argument will not do anything.